Horizontal Herkimer Logo - Green "H" with "Herkimer Central School" to the right

 For example, in January 2024, voters approved the use of $5 million from capital reserves (established in 2017 and 2022) to help finance Capital Project 2024.
 These funds provided necessary cash flow for the initial phases of the project.
 This helped reduce the district’s overall borrowing costs.

-The district is now proposing the establishment of a new 2026 capital reserve to help fund future capital improvements.
-The Board of Education would determine the annual funding for this reserve, which would come from unallocated fund balances and other available reserves.
+The district is now establishing a new 2026 capital reserve to help fund future capital improvements.
+The Board of Education will determine the annual funding for this reserve, which will come from unallocated fund balances and other available reserves.

 2025-26 Budget